 Sometimes batteries need a little help regaining power

 The battery is an essential component to ensure your vehicle stays healthy and runs smoothly for many miles to come.
-Here’s a brief overview of what a battery charger is and how to use it, so you can extend your battery’s shelf life.
+Here’s a brief overview of what a battery tender is and how to use it, so you can extend your battery’s shelf life.

 Simplify Service: Schedule your vehicle’s maintenance appointment online

-What is a battery charger?
+What is a battery tender?

-Sometimes referred to as a maintenance charger or float charger, a battery maintainer is a device that puts out small amounts of electricity to repower a low battery or a battery that recently died.
+Sometimes referred to as a maintenance charger or float charger, a battery tender is a device that puts out small amounts of electricity to repower a low battery or a battery that recently died.
 Unlike a trickle charger, it uses microprocessor technology to protect the battery if you accidentally leave the charger on for longer than you intended.

 Shut it down and disconnect the terminals